Bar-Dev/Greenway/README.md

 * Test text box on image disappears on smaller devices.
 * Test Route image sizes correctly on smaller devices.
 * Test all icons maintain their positions when map decreases in size.
-* Test all icons decrease in size at appropiate breakpoints.
+* Test all icons decrease in size at appropriate breakpoints.
 * Test all icons change color on 'hover'.
 * Test all icons display correct image Modal when clicked.
 * Test all image Modal close correctly.